RULES – 8YO OPEN Division:

-2. The home team keeps the official book in Game Changer.
+2. The home team keeps the official book.
 An adult from the visiting team must operate the scoreboard controller.

 3. The mercy rule of 15-runs after four innings is in effect.
 As well, the game will stop at any point a team is unable to score enough runs (i.e. top of the 5th, visiting team goes ahead by 15) to tie a game.

 4. League games may end in a tie, except in the tournament.
 We will use international rules (last batted out for each team starts the extra innings at 2B) to resolve the tie.

 1. No more than 4 coaches can participate to coach during a game.

 2. The pitching coach is not allowed to coach while pitching to their team.
 The first violation is a warning.
 The following occurrences will result in an out called per batter.
 The pitching coach must have one foot inside the circle.